 High winds can bring costly damage to your property and pose a risk to your well-being.
-Here's a list of 10 hurricane safety tips, compiled from the landscaping perspective.
-Taking note of hurricane safety tips -- and acting in time -- can save you the costs of wind damage to your yard or home.
-Following hurricane safety tips can also save you the aggravation of having to replace items you take for granted in your yard.
-While some of these recommendations aren't technically hurricane safety tips, all are still well worth considering.
+Being prepared can save you the costs of wind damage to your home and the aggravation of having to replace items you take for granted in your yard.

 - Bring in flags and awnings.

-- Hurricane safety tips for your vehicle: don't park cars under trees (especially if you may be in the car when the storm strikes!).
+- Don't park cars under trees (especially if you may be in the car when the storm strikes).

 - Firmly stake tall garden plants that could snap in high winds.

-Remove house ornaments that are not secure, such as fall wreath displays.
+- Remove house ornaments that are not secure, such as wreaths.

 - Harvest any fragile items in the garden that are mature enough to be picked, including flowers to be used for cut flower arrangements.
 There's no point in letting the storm wreck them.

 - Remember that storms sometimes bring flooding in their wake, and that means potential erosion problems.
-If you live on a steep slope or close to a body of water, among the hurricane safety tips you must contemplate is evacuation (remain aware of what local authorities are recommending).
+If you live on a steep slope or close to a body of water, monitor possible evacuation announcements from local authorities.
 In areas of your yard where water is known to pass through, remove any items of value.